Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

   This way, the routed event is transformed into a flat structure, which can be forwarded to the clients.

-- Optionally, customize the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/log4j.properties` file (the current settings produce the additional `quickstart-confluent.log` file).
+- Optionally, customize the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/log4j.properties` file (the current settings produce the `quickstart-confluent.log` file).

 You can get more details about all possible settings in the [Configuration](#configuration) section.